makinacorpus/php-calista/README.md

 It should be stable enough to use.

+This is licensed under the GPL-2 licence.
+This package includes third-party libraries, licences provided in the Resources/meta directory.

 ## Installation

 It depends heavily on makinacorpus/drupal-sf-dic, the easiest way to install is: